dsc-courses/dsc10-2024-fa/syllabus.md

 - Quiz 3: Wednesday, November 13th
 - Quiz 4: Monday, November 25th

 We will count only your three highest quiz scores towards your grade.
 In other words, we will drop your lowest quiz score.
-With excellent participation, you will be able to drop a second quiz score, and therefore only count your best two.

 Quizzes are designed to give you low-stakes opportunities to practice solving problems on paper, with room for failure.
 You don't need to do well on every quiz to do well in the course.